John Robert Powers: Controversy

 John Robert Powers franchises have been criticized for using high-pressure sales tactics and misleading advertising.
-John Robert Powers USA asserts that is not an agency and does not make any percentage of the talents' earnings.
+John Robert Powers USA asserts that it is not an agency and does not make any percentage of the talents' earnings.

 The Los Angeles Better Business Bureau believes that Powers fits the definitions of a "talent agency" and an "advance-fee talent agent" as per California law.
 Nevertheless, the BBB notes that Powers would "undoubtedly deny that they are either [type of agency]" and that Powers' contracts do not use such terms.
 The Los Angeles BBB further notes:

 JRP websites include photos of famous personalities and name other celebrities as graduates.
 Pictures of celebrities such as Lucille Ball, Marilyn Monroe and John Wayne hang in the lobby of franchises.
 The Los Angeles Better Business Bureau attempted to contact some of these celebrities through their agents or close family members, and those who responded neither attended classes at JRP nor authorized use of their likeness.
-Celebrities, their representatives or immediate family members who claimed no involvement with JRP schools included Lucille Ball, Heather Locklear, Barbara Walters, Henry Fonda, Jane Fonda, John Wayne and Betty Ford.
-According to the National First Ladies Library biography, Betty Ford worked as a model for the JRP Agency.
-A Vanity Fair article says Grace Kelly was a model at the JRP agency.
+Celebrities, their representatives or immediate family members who claimed no involvement with JRP schools included Lucille Ball, Heather Locklear, Barbara Walters, Henry Fonda, Jane Fonda, and John Wayne.
+Michele Carey, Betty Ford, and Grace Kelly worked as models at the JRP agency, as did Kim Basinger's mother Ann Cordell.
+The 10th anniversary issue of Life—whose cover features the then 11-year-old Nancy Malone (née Maloney)—states, "Nancy Maloney of Long Island, shown on cover holding first issue of LIFE, is one of the most successful young Powers models.